aakloul/katacoda-scenarios/bof101/step6.md

 1. Uncomment row 27 of the ./vuln.c file
   - open the file with `vim ./vuln.c`
   - go to row 27
-  - go to the beginning of the line with `0`
   - delete the `//` (comment sign) with `xx`
   - write the changes and quit vim
 2. Recompile the programme